 AVS is comprised of two checks: one based on the ZIP code and another based on the billing street address.
 AVS checks determine whether these pieces of information match the billing address on file with the card issuer.
 Radar includes a default rule to block any payments that fail ZIP code verification, which can be enabled or disabled within the Dashboard.

 There are situations where these address checks can fail on legitimate payments.
-For example, a customer entered their address incorrectly, or has recently moved and not yet updated their address with their bank.
+For example, a customer entered their address incorrectly, or has recently moved and not yet updated their address with their card issuer.

-ZIP code verification is widely supported by banks in many countries, while street address verification is commonly supported for cards issued in the United States, Canada, and the United Kingdom.
-Support for both AVS checks varies from country to country (e.g., certain countries do not use a postal code or some banks do not support street address verification).
+Verification of the billing ZIP code is widely supported by card issuers in many countries, while street address verification is commonly supported for cards issued in the United States, Canada, and the United Kingdom.
+Support for both AVS checks varies from country to country (e.g., certain countries do not use a postal code or some card issuers do not support street address verification).